 Jan is committed to implementation of environment, social and governance (ESG) principles.
 She is currently a member of the Chief Executive Women Policy and Engagement Committee and a member of the Australian Institute Company of Directors.
 She is a previous winner of the ACT Community and Government Telstra Business Women’s Award.

 Elevate Advisory Group Ex-Officio Members

-As the immediate past CEO of Science & Technology Australia, Kylie led campaigns to increase investment in Australian research and development, and created the acclaimed Superstars of STEM program, championing Australian women in science, technology, engineering and mathematics.
+As the past CEO of Science & Technology Australia, Kylie led campaigns to increase investment in Australian research and development, and created the acclaimed Superstars of STEM program, championing Australian women in science, technology, engineering and mathematics.